danrichards/laravel-user-tagging/README.md

 #### Getting Starting

 To use this library, you will need at least one repository using Torann's pattern.
-This library will encapsulate whatever `Model` your app needs to tag.
+This repository will encapsulate whatever `Model` your app needs to tag.
 I would recommend [setting up](https://github.com/Torann/laravel-repository) and testing this repository before continuing.